vonjd/OneR/README.md

 # OneR
-This R package implements the One Rule (OneR) Machine Learning classification algorithm with enhancements for sophisticated handling of missing values and numeric data together with extensive diagnostic functions.
+This R package implements the One Rule (OneR) Machine Learning classification algorithm with enhancements for sophisticated handling of numeric data and missing values together with extensive diagnostic functions.
+It is useful as a baseline for machine learning models and the rules are often helpful heuristics.

 ## Documentation